why2011btv/allenNLP_SRL/README.md

 ﻿## **Semantic Role Labeling using AllenNLP**

-This script takes sample sentences which can be a single or list of sentences and uses AllenNLP's per-trained model on Semantic Role Labeling to make predictions.
+This script takes sample sentences which can be a single or list of sentences and uses AllenNLP's pre-trained model on Semantic Role Labeling to make predictions.

 ## **Description**